 Reflecting a heritage of cultural and musical differences which has transcended borders, woven together in their own inimitable styles, this alliance was a rare opportunity to savour a new piece of musical history.

-Beyond The Marches / Dros y Ffin was a joint commission by trac and the English Folk Dance and Song Society, supported by the PRS for Music Foundation Beyond Borders programme, a co-commissioning and touring programme run in partnership with Creative Scotland, Arts Council of Wales, Arts Council of Northern Ireland and Arts Council of Ireland / An Chomhairle Ealaíon.
+Beyond The Marches / Dros y Ffin was a joint commission by Trac Cymru and the English Folk Dance and Song Society, supported by the PRS for Music Foundation Beyond Borders programme, a co-commissioning and touring programme run in partnership with Creative Scotland, Arts Council of Wales, Arts Council of Northern Ireland and Arts Council of Ireland / An Chomhairle Ealaíon.